 - have created a draft budget, draft design;

 - have a list of appliances, products and materials (insulation, timber, steel, masonry) of what you need and will work for your project;

-- decide where you wish to begin – you’ll probably have begun already;
+- decide where you wish to begin with materials, consultants, water, energy – you’ll probably have begun already;

 - have a list of tradespeople and other contacts;

 - decided if you will seek price reductions by buying with others, for example, whether you will buy a solar system designed for your house but reduced in price because you will buy in a small group from the one installer;

 - located farmers who can supply you with healthy, nutritious food;